Ltotheois/SnippetsForSpectroscopy/SignalSimulation/readme.md

 animation_drdm.py in the DMDR folder shows the Double Modulation Double Resonance (DR-DR) case in greater detail.

 FMAmplitude.py in the FMAmplitude folder shows the case of a too small, a good and a too big modulation amplitude.
 Additionally the 1f-case is depicted.

+DMDR_picture.py in the DMDR_picture folder shows the most essential steps of the DM-DR as a picture.